 (Un)fortunately, entrepreneurial success is as much a matter of hard work as it is a matter of luck.
 Most entrepreneurs are visionaries and hard-workers.
 Yet this is only a necessary not a sufficient condition to succeed.
 You also need to be in the right place at the right time, correctly anticipating market interest in the absence of perfect information.

 Thus, the probability of someone creating a business and becoming a millionaire is very low, in much the same way as the probability of winning the lottery.
-There will be a handful of winners for hundred or thousands of losers.
+There will be a handful of winners for thousands of losers.

 Indeed, according to some studies, including an analysis from Joseph Stiglitz, a Nobel prize winner in Economics, the game is a little biased.
 We always assume every individual starts out with the same chances of success.
 However, in reality some people start with an advantage, for instance, being born into more educated and affluent social groups.